-We all know that CAT is a competitive management level entrance exam conducted by the Indian Insitute of Management (IIM) at the national level.
+We all know that CAT is a competitive management-level entrance exam conducted by the Indian Institute of Management (IIM) at the national level.
 Before you understand the CAT score vs percentile, let us first discuss the marking scheme and exam pattern which affects the CAT score.

 |Sections||No. of Questions||Total Marks|

 |Verbal Ability and Reading Comprehension||34||102|